-Gibson Dunn believes that diversity among lawyers is essential to our continued success as one of the preeminent law firms in the world.
-In an increasingly global landscape, we understand that it is crucial that we incorporate diverse competencies, experiences and viewpoints into our workforce.
-We are proud of our diverse partnership and look forward to developing a new and diverse generation of lawyers who will continue the long tradition of quality and excellence for which Gibson Dunn is known.
+Gibson Dunn believes that diversity among our lawyers is essential to our continued success as one of the preeminent law firms in the world.
+We seek to incorporate diverse competencies, experiences, and viewpoints into our workforce and look forward to developing the next generation of Gibson Dunn lawyers.

-For more information on the program, please contact one of our recruiting professionals and look for postings at your law school.
-We also invite you to read about New York corporate associate Matthew Gibbons’ experience as a 1L in our summer program (as part of our prior 1L Diversity Program).
-Matthew not only participated in the New York office’s summer program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.
+We also invite you to read about New York real estate associate Matthew Gibbons’ experience at Gibson Dunn.
+Matthew not only participated in the New York office’s Summer Program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.

 As a 1L, I initially thought that I wanted to be a litigator and was attracted to the firm’s robust and accomplished litigation practice.

 I returned as a 2L and chose not to split my second summer because based on my experience the prior summer and my interactions with interviewers from other firms during EIW, I knew that no other top firm would be able to offer the culture within which, and the people with whom, I knew my personality and career would flourish.